geraldmc/geraldmc.github.io/_posts/2016-07-13-luigi-in-orbit.md

 Landsat data can be a challenge to work with, especially for individuals or small organizations lacking tools.
 It can take a novice a day (or a week) to collect, composite, color correct, and sharpen Landsat 8 imagery.
 To help I'm using an open source toolkit called [landsat-util](https://pythonhosted.org/landsat-util/index.html).
 While this is not the only way to gain access to Landsat (more on that later) this particular tool makes it very easy to search, download, and process directly from the command line.

+Searching with landsat-util makes us of the [landsat-api](https://github.com/developmentseed/landsat-api) which enables making geospatial, date and text queries on Landsat-8 metadata.

+The metadata is released in csv format by USGS on a daily basis

 Here is an example of searching with landsat-util:

 {% highlight python %}